Activity Available Online: To access the article, post-test, and evaluation online, go to https://www.highmarksce.com/mscare.

 Physician Credit: The CMSC designates this journal-based activity for a maximum of 0.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Nurse Credit: The CMSC designates this enduring material for 0.75 contact hour (0.0 in the area of pharmacology).
+Nurse Credit: The CMSC designates this enduring material for 0.75 contact hour (none in the area of pharmacology).

 Disclosures: Francois Bethoux, MD, Editor in Chief of the International Journal of MS Care (IJMSC), has served as Physician Planner for this activity.
-He has disclosed relationships with Springer Publishing (royalty), Qr8 (receipt of intellectual property rights/patent holder), Biogen (receipt of intellectual property rights/patent holder, speakers’ bureau), GW Pharma (consulting fee), MedRhythms (consulting fee, contracted research), Genentech (consulting fee), Helius (consulting fee), and Adamas Pharmaceuticals (contracted research).
+He has disclosed relationships with Springer Publishing (royalty), Qr8 (receipt of intellectual property rights/patent holder), Biogen (receipt of intellectual property rights/patent holder, speakers’ bureau), GW Biosciences (consulting fee), MedRhythms (consulting fee, contracted research), Genentech (consulting fee), Helius Medical Technologies (consulting fee), Osmotica (consulting fee), and Adamas Pharmaceuticals (contracted research).
 Laurie Scudder, DNP, NP, has served as Reviewer for this activity.
 She has disclosed no relevant financial relationships.
-Chantel D. Mayo, MSc, has disclosed no relevant financial relationships.
-Negar Farzam-kia, BSc, has disclosed no relevant financial relationships.
-Setareh Ghahari, PhD, OT Reg (Ont), has disclosed no relevant financial relationships.
-The peer reviewer for IJMSC has disclosed no relevant financial relationships.
+Sarah El-Wahsh, BAppSc (Sp Path) (Hons 1), has disclosed no relevant financial relationships.
+Rob Heard, PhD, has disclosed no relevant financial relationships.
+Hans Bogaardt, PhD, has disclosed no relevant financial relationships.
+Fiona Kumfor, PhD, has disclosed no relevant financial relationships.
+Kirrie J. Ballard, PhD, has disclosed founding a start-up unrelated to the topic of this article; to date, the start-up designs apps for delivering speech therapy to children with developmental speech disorders.
+The peer reviewers for IJMSC have disclosed no relevant financial relationships.
 The staff at IJMSC, CMSC, and Delaware Media Group who are in a position to influence content have disclosed no relevant financial relationships.
 Note: Financial relationships may have changed in the interval between listing these disclosures and publication of the article.

 Method of Participation: